11 Pineapple Benefits and 4 Side Effects (+ Nutrition Facts)

 If you eat 200 grams of pineapple a day, you will cover half of the daily recommended amount of vitamin C. It also provides your body with zinc, manganese, iron and copper.

-It Strengthens Your Immune System
+Strengthens Your Immune System

-It Benefits Digestion and Aids with Intestinal Disorders
+Benefits Digestion and Helps with Bowel Conditions

-Pineapple Brings Your Body to Rest
+Pineapple Helps Your Body Relax

 Unlike other fruits, pineapple contains a lot of magnesium.
 This ensures that muscle cramps and fatigue are less likely to occur.
 The same goes for headaches and restlessness.